imszainab/Library-Management-System-CoreJava-ConsoleBasedApplication/README.md

 # Library-Management-System-CoreJava-ConsoleBasedApplication
-Library Management System is basically a Console-Based Application Developed Using Core Java.
-It interacts with the user through console input and output and provides a simple user-friendly interface for managing books in a library by allowing users to add, remove, update, and get book details interactively through the command line.

 Library Management System (LMS) designed to automate various tasks related to managing books in a library.
 It provides a user-friendly interface for managing library resources efficiently, ensuring accurate record-keeping and easy access to book information.
 It simplifies administrative tasks and enhances the overall experience of library management.
 Purpose:  The purpose of the Library Management System is to provide an efficient and organized way to manage the inventory of books in a library.
 It streamlines processes such as adding new books, removing existing ones, updating book information, and retrieving book details.
 Main Features: